Hallae/TiffConverter/README.md

-This code takes pngs files from a directory and converts them into .tiff type.
+This code takes png files from a directory and converts them into .tiff type.